alexmic/filtrr/filtrr2/README.md

 Don't ask.
 It's weird and I know it, but now I'm stuck with it.
 I would love to rename this as ```fxjs```.

+## Roadmap

+The current release of ```Filtrr2``` lacks the blending functions of ```Filtrr```.
+This is in the pipeline - I want to provide a nicer API than the previous version hence I didn't include it for now.

+Other things that I have in mind:

+- Fisheye lens
+- Image borders
+- Vignette

 ## Demos

 Coming soon on a properly designed and fancy website!
 In the mean time check this out: http://alexmic.github.com/filtrr/.